aws/aws-xray-sdk-dotnet/README.md

 }
 ```

+*NOTE:*
+1. You should **not** enable either of these properties if you are including sensitive information as clear text in your SQL queries.
+2. Parameterized values will appear in their tokenized form and will not be expanded.
-*NOTE:* The value of `collectSqlQueries` in the `TraceableSqlCommand` instance overrides the value set in the global configuration using the `CollectSqlQueries` property.
-Also, you should not enable either of these properties if you are including sensitive information as clear text in your SQL queries.
+3. The value of `collectSqlQueries` in the `TraceableSqlCommand` instance overrides the value set in the global configuration using the `CollectSqlQueries` property.

 ### Multithreaded Execution (.NET and .NET Core) : [Nuget](https://www.nuget.org/packages/AWSXRayRecorder.Core/)